This post may contain Affiliate Links (View Our Affiliate Disclosure on the Sidebar for more info)

 Honestly, we can fill this section with fluff, but one thing you can do to make it easy…ask your hosting support team.
 They’ll get you a WordPress site rather quickly, and yes, they are typically available at most times of the day.

-Step 3a: Find products through an Affiliate Network
+Step 3a: Start with an Affiliate Network

 One of the major pain points of becoming an affiliate marketer is finding the right products that fit your following.
 There is a solution.
 FlexOffers, an affiliate network, provides products ranging from Groupon, Kohls, Newegg, Best Buy, Etsy and much much more.
 Since you won’t have to join multiple networks, which can be recommended once you are a pro affiliate marketer, FlexOffers has everything you need right there in front of you.